Install Ingress and Ingress Controller

 In Managed Kubernetes, the Ingress Controller is not pre-installed in the cluster.
 To create an Ingress object yourself, install any Ingress Controller.

 Ingress — A mechanism that provides application-level (L7) routing of incoming traffic is provided through the Ingress Controller.
 Ingress Controller is a proxy server deployed in a Managed Kubernetes cluster.
-The choice of controller depends on the requirements of the applications hosted in the Managed Kubernetes cluster.
-Check out list of existing Ingress Controller.
+The choice of controller depends on the requirements of the applications deployed in the Managed Kubernetes cluster.
+See the list of existing Ingress Controllers.

 Install Ingress Controller

-Before creating an Ingress Controller, ensure that the pool has quota allocated for one public IP address.
+Before creating an Ingress Controller, ensure that the pool has a quota of one public IP address allocated.

-Together with the Ingress Controller, a Service of type LoadBalancer (load balancer) with a public IP address will be automatically created.
-By default, a load balancer of type Basic with redundancy is created, but you can select the type of load balancer and configure other settings for it.
-The load balancer will be the entry point for accessing applications in the cluster, so there is no need to additionally create an internal load balancer.
+Together with the Ingress Controller, a Service of type LoadBalancer with a public IP address will be automatically created.
+By default, a load balancer of type Basic with redundancy is created, but you can choose the type of load balancer and configure other settings for it .
+The load balancer will be the entry point for accessing applications in the cluster, so there is no need to create an additional internal load balancer.

 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx